-14. The European Council looked forward to the elaboration of a low carbon 2050 strategy providing the framework for the longer term action in the energy and other related sectors.
-Reaching the objective of reducing greenhouse gas emissions by 80-95% by 2050 will require a revolution in energy systems, which must start now.
-Due consideration should be given to fixing concrete intermediary stages towards reaching the 2050 objective.
+15. The European Council looked forward to the elaboration of a low carbon 2050 strategy providing the framework for the longer term action in the energy and other related sectors.
+Reaching the objective of reducing greenhouse gas emissions by 80-95% by 2050 compared to 1990 as agreed in October 2009, will require a revolution in energy systems, which must start now.
+Due consideration should be given to fixing intermediary stages towards reaching the 2050 objective.
 The European Council will keep developments under review on a regular basis.